 Lost customers are often forgotten or ignored by companies and receive no attention.
 However, this approach is fatal, given that companies sometimes lose 30% to 50% of their customers per year.
 Often these end up as dead files.
 Unfortunately, nowadays the willingness of customers to change allegiance is not uncommon.
 Thanks to a buyer‘s market and strong competition, customers behave erratically and are therefore difficult to bind to a company.
 But high turnover rates and customer churn have a devastating impact on a company's economic stability and should not be underestimated.

 Business with lost customers is often neglected.
 This usually has emotional reasons, as one is reluctant to deal with failures.
-But this topic is extremely important, because in most cases you have not lost customers forever.
+But this topic is extremely important because in most cases you have not lost customers forever.
 Often they are willing to give the company another chance.
 Therefore, providers should not let their highly profitable former customers move so easily and instead develop appropriate recovery measures to recover lost regular customers.

 A systematic approach is essential for effective customer recovery.
 Social skills and knowledge of people are just as important as sensitivity.
 So-called "customer recovery" begins when all localization measures have been unsuccessful.
 The first step in professional customer recovery is to accurately identify and distinguish between the "resting" and the truly lost customers.
 A clear picture of the status quo is the best prerequisite for further procedures.
-It is equally important to determine the motives and causes for the lack of customer trust.
-Only those who know both the potential reasons and the causes of a termination can instigate successful recovery and make the right corrections.
+It is equally important to determine the motives and causes of the lack of customer trust.
+Only those who know both the potential reasons and the causes of termination can instigate successful recovery and make the right corrections.

 Good to know

 It is highly likely that every company already has at least some experience with customer churn.
-In order to benefit from this, it is important to use the testimonials of the sales, field and internal service employees for themselves.
+In order to benefit from this, it is important to use the testimonials of the sales, field, and internal service employees for themselves.

 Markets continue to grow and every day, customers can discover new products or providers in the market.
 It's hard to keep track of it all, right?
 Thanks to a large number of special offers, customers are increasingly inclined to switch providers.
 In the meantime, it is becoming ever more difficult to retain consumers for the long-term and companies are increasingly struggling with customer churn.